 NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
-Academic reporting institutions report retention data as of the institution's official fall reporting date or as of October 15, 2017.
-Program reporters determine the cohort with enrollment any time between August 1-October 31, 2017 and retention based on August 1, 2018.
-For more details, see the Methodological Notes.
-N is the number of institutions in the comparison group.
+Academic reporting institutions report retention data for the Fall 2019 cohort of students who are still enrolled as of the institution's official fall reporting date or as of Odober 15, 2020.
+Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2019 and retention based on August 1, 2020.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2019, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.